 If you think about the kind of technology that we were promised by something like Star Trek, we have just about all of it except the transporter.

 Has this guy ever actually seen Star Trek?

-If so, then I am really excited because I guess I missed the latest issue of Sky Mall, which I assume now features:
+If so, then I am really excited because I guess I missed the latest Cyber Monday sale, which I assume now features: